Mengo Crisis: Aftermath

 Within a few days, the Kabaka and two of his bodyguards were able to cross the border to Burundi and exile.
 After brief stays in Nairobi and Addis Ababa he was given asylum in the United Kingdom where he stayed until his death, under mysterious circumstances, in 1969.
 Various Baganda chiefs, members of the royal family and others thought loyal to the Kabaka, were imprisoned.
 The Lubiri Palace was almost completely destroyed in the course of the fighting and the looting which followed.
 Historic artifacts and royal regalia were stolen and destroyed, including the Mujaguzo drums.
 This desecration caused immense psychological suffering for many Baganda who regarded the event as an apocalypse.
-Kabaka Mutesa II died in exile, but was allowed to be buried in Buganda by a new president, Idi Amin.
-Amin promoted the narrative of a Muslim boy from the poor outskirts of the country taking on the Christian leader of Uganda's dominant tribe.
-The mystique of this action granted him greater legitimacy at least in some sub-populations.

-The crisis led to lawsuits being brought against Obote's government.
+The Mengo crisis led to lawsuits being brought against Obote's government.
 Members of the Mengo establishment that were jailed by the new regime sued for their release.
 Sir Egbert Udo Udoma, Chief Justice of the Supreme Court, granted it to them in his decision for Uganda v Commissioner of Prisons, Ex Parte Matovu.
 When the Bugandan government petitioned the court to declare Obote's actions invalid, Udoma ruled that Obote had orchestrated a coup which, according to international law, was a legitimate means of assuming power.
 He thus declared that Obote's government was legal and that the new constitution was in force.
 The former cabinet ministers that had been arrested were transferred to Karamoja as per a colonial law, the Deportation Ordinance, that allowed for the detention and removal of "undesirable" persons.
 They subsequently petitioned the courts for a writ of habeas corpus.
 In Grace Ibingira & Others v Uganda, a Uganda High Court judge found the detention legal and denied the petition, but the East African Court of Appeal ruled that the ordinance violated a Ugandan citizen's constitutional right to freedom of movement and ordered a writ of habeas corpus to be granted.
 The ministers were released and then immediately rearrested outside the courthouse in Buganda under the colonial Emergency Regulations, and the government passed the Deportation Act to cover its actions.
 The ministers filed a new suit, but in a hearing the court affirmed the legality of the new law.
 The cabinet ministers remained incarcerated until Amin released them following his seizure of power in 1971.